YaelGluskin/COVIDCare.api/README.md

 3. **CRUD Operations**:
    - Implemented CRUD functionalities for each collection:
      - **Users**:
-       - Create, Read, Update, Delete (CRUD) operations for managing user accounts and roles.
+       - Create, Read, Update, and Delete (CRUD) operations for managing user accounts and roles.
      - **Clients**:
        - CRUD operations for managing client information.
      - **Diseases**: